SourceCode-AI/loccer/README.md

 func()
 ```

-Locer is capable also of collecting additional data through integrations, the current list of built-in integration supported are as follows:
+Loccer is capable also of collecting additional data through integrations, the current list of built-in integration supported are as follows:

 - `platform` integration: